 - To select the auditor(s) for the next fiscal year.

 - To discuss any conflicts or issues raised by the investors.

 - To protect the investors’ interests.

 When to hold an AGM?

-Under the Companies Act, Cap.
-50, every private limited company must hold their AGM within 6 months from the financial year end.
+Under the Companies Act, Section 175, every private limited company must hold their AGM within 6 months from the financial year-end.
 You can apply for an extension of time to delay the holding of the AGM, but the maximum extension is 60 days.
 Thereafter, the company will receive a monetary fine imposed by ACRA for breaching the relevant sections under the Companies Act.

 For offline AGM, the corporate secretary must deliver resolutions to all shareholders.
 If you plan on passing an ordinary resolution, the secretary must send notices to shareholders a minimum of 2 weeks before the meeting date.
-For special resolution, the shareholders should be notified 3 weeks prior to the event.
+For special resolution, the shareholders should be notified 3 weeks before the event.